prohetamine/radio-launcher/README.md

 ![menu](https://github.com/prohetamine/radio-launcher/blob/main/media/3.png)

-You can change the appearance [YouTube](https://youtu.be/VpjbWQkOE6Y)
+You can change the appearance [YouTube](https://youtu.be/VpjbWQkOE6Y).

-Run in development mode, all API methods can also be found in [radio-station](https://github.com/prohetamine/radio-station) documentation
+Run in development mode, all API methods can also be found in [radio-station](https://github.com/prohetamine/radio-station) documentation.

 ```sh
 $ yarn dev
 ```

-Building a project is only necessary if you have exited developer mode
+Building a project is only necessary if you have exited developer mode.

 ```sh
 $ yarn build